-West Bengal: PM Modi to address public rally in Thakurnagar today
+West Bengal: This budget is just the start, farmers' situation will be stronger, says PM Modi

-Thakurnagar, Feb 2: Crowds begin to gather at Thakurnagar for Prime Minister Narendra Modi's public rally scheduled to begin at 12pm on Saturday.
-PM Modi will kick start BJP's campaign in West Bengal today for the coming Lok Sabha election with rallies in the border district of North 24 Parganas and the industrial town of Durgapur.
+Thakurnagar, Feb 2: Prime Minister Narendra Modi kicked off BJP's campaign in West Bengal for the coming Lok Sabha election at Thakurnagar in West Bengal.

+At out set Pm Modi said, "The schemes that were announced in the budget yesterday will help more than 12 crore Kisan families, labourers, and the 3 crore middle-class families will directly benefit from it."

+"Like I've said before, this budget is just the start.
+In the full budget, we will make the situation of farmers stronger.
+Few farmers got benefits in West Bengal.
+Our budget will give benefit to 12 crore farmers."

 Thakurnagar, which is one of the venues, is the hub of the sizeable Matua community, who originally hail from erstwhile East Pakistan and began migrating to West Bengal in the beginning of the 1950s mostly due to religious persecution.
 The rally venue is near the house of Matua matriarch Binapani Debi.